 - Attachments and support materials must be uploaded in the online system by the application deadline. - You may include up to 10 uploads for your support materials in addition to your Required Attachments.
 You can include more than one item in an upload.
-You are not required to upload multiple copies.
+Do not upload multiple copies of the same file.
 You must describe your materials as you upload them.